Bryonn Bain

 His one-man show, Lyrics From Lockdown, won "Best Solo Performance" from the LA Weekly and NAACP.
-Executive produced by Harry Belafonte, the show tells stories of wrongful incarceration through spoken word poetry, hip hop theater, calypso, comedy and classical music.
+Executive-produced by Harry Belafonte, the show tells stories of wrongful incarceration through spoken-word poetry, hip-hop theater, calypso, comedy and classical music.
 Bain founded the Prison Education Program at UCLA in 2015.
-In 2019, the program and his performances at the Kennedy Center for the Performing Arts were featured on the debut episode of LA Stories which won an Emmy Award.
-Bain hosted My Two Cents, a current affairs talk show on BET for five consecutive seasons, and starred in Pig Hunt, the last film directed by Academy Award winner James Isaac.
-A Tony nominated theater maker, Bain was a producer of the Broadway revival of Ntozake Shange's classic "For Colored Girls Who Have Considered Suicide / When the Rainbow is Enuf.”
+In 2019, the program and his performances at the Kennedy Center for the Performing Arts were featured on the debut episode of LA Stories, which won an Emmy Award.
+Bain hosted My Two Cents, a current affairs talk show on BET, for five consecutive seasons, and starred in Pig Hunt, the last film directed by Academy Award-winner James Isaac.
+A Tony-nominated theater maker, Bain was a producer of the Broadway revival of Ntozake Shange's classic For Colored Girls Who Have Considered Suicide / When the Rainbow is Enuf.

-Family and Education
+Family and education

 Born in New York City to parents who immigrated to Brooklyn from Trinidad, Bain is the eldest of five children.
-His West Indian father was a calypso singer and then a soldier, and his mom of South Asian descent, served as a registered ICU nurse for over 40 years.
+His West Indian father was a calypso singer and then a soldier, and his mother of South Asian descent, served as a registered ICU nurse for over 40 years.
 Bain attended Columbia University at the age of 16 and studied Political Science with a concentration in Black Studies.
-He went on to earn a Master's Degree in Urban Politics, Cultural Studies and Performance from the Gallatin School at New York University.
-He also earned a Juris Doctorate from Harvard Law School.
+He went on to earn a master's degree in Urban Politics, Cultural Studies and Performance from the Gallatin School at New York University.
+He also earned a Juris Doctor from Harvard Law School.